Words and terms used in the world of From The Waters.

 Plural zultis.
 A salt water fish.
 It has a narrow slit on its underside and no other features.

-Indigo metal.
+A type of indigo metal.
 The most expensive metal available.

 A big city on the south-west coast of Wynikrs.
 A well known international kez show is held there annually.